 Hampton Woods (as yet undefined on this master plan) is in the south east section of the site.

-Coming soon will be a charming garden village between the Stanground Lode green corridor and picturesque Teardrop Lake, offering a nurturing environment for growing families.
+This is a charming garden village between the Stanground Lode green corridor and picturesque Teardrop Lake, offering a nurturing environment for growing families.

 Our plans include a community orchard, defining the Hampton Gardens lifestyle, and adding colour to every season of the year.